grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Finish your food and get your skinny ass back down there."

-"Sylvia," Hemi said, not looking up from his food.
-"I really think you need to do what you can to get Chips back to working on those repairs."
+"Sylvia," Hemi said, not looking up from his food, "I really think you need to do what you can to get Chips back to working on those repairs."

 She smacked her fist on the table and looked up, breathing through her nostrils.
 "Fuck."